yehia-mamdouh/ZeroProbe/README.md

 # Overview
 ZeroProbe is an exploit development and enumeration framework designed for security researchers, exploit developers, penetration testers, and red teamers.
 It provides a set of powerful modules to analyze system vulnerabilities, detect privilege escalation paths, map kernel exploits, identify weak file permissions, and enumerate security misconfigurations.
 By leveraging direct syscall execution, memory analysis, and DLL hijacking detection, ExploitForge helps professionals assess security defenses and develop exploitation strategies while maintaining a low forensic footprint.

+# Note
+Tested and works in windows 10, 11, Server 2019
+(ZeroProbe-V1.0-pwsh7.ps1) is compatible with PowerShell Version  7 (ZeroProbe-V1.0-All-PWH.ps1) is compatible with other versions of powershell

 # Features

 # 1- Kernel Exploit Detection with CVE Mapping